jfoote22/ReelWebsite/paths/voice-notes.md

 # Voice Notes App

+A simple voice recording application that allows users to record and save voice notes.

+## Features

+- Voice recording functionality
+- Automatic transcription of voice notes
+- Note management interface
+- Date and time tracking for notes

 ## Path system prompt:
 You are an expert in TypeScript, Next.js App Router, React, and Tailwind.
 Follow @Next.js docs for Data Fetching, Rendering, and Routing.